The WiSe Scheme

 The WiSe Master boat-sticker, flag and logo are provided for promotional uses, and any updates to Codes of Conduct.

-Find a responsible Boat Operator or Tour Operator when choosing your boat or coastal trip.
+Find a responsible Boat Operator or Adventure/Wildlife Guide when choosing your wildlife-aware boat trip or coastal activity.

-To find your nearest WiSe Operator, download the Operator listing (pdf) below for the region you're interested in.
+To find your nearest WiSe accredited organisation, download the relevant pdf from the list below for the region you're interested in.

-If you're local Operator isn't on the list, please tell them about the WiSe Scheme so they can get trained and listed.
+If your local Operator/Practitioner isn't on the list, please tell them about the WiSe Scheme so they can get trained and listed.